huijunchen9260/dmenufm/README.md

 - To move file to destination:
 	- Choose source and destination to move your file.
 Enter the directory and choose `./` to confirm the destination.
 	- `Bulk Move` for multi-selection
-	- `Bulk Move all` to move all the content in the directory.
+	- `Bulk Move All` to move all the content in the directory.
+	- `Bulk Move Mass` to move contents that is selected by editing the list of content in default text editor.

 #### `YAK` to copy files